front-end-intermediate/session-11/readme.md

 ## Reducer function

 Needs to be predictable - a pure function.

+For the following actions:

 ```js
 {